BicOnBase (BIC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BicOnBase Historical Price

-According to the latest data gathered on BicOnBase live price page, the current price of BicOnBase is 0.00505428USD.
-The circulating supply of BicOnBase(BIC) is 754.22K BIC , giving it a market capitalization of $3.81K.
+According to the latest data gathered on BicOnBase live price page, the current price of BicOnBase is 0USD.
+The circulating supply of BicOnBase(BIC) is 0.00 BIC , giving it a market capitalization of $0.00.

 - 24-hour0.00%$ --$ --$ --